DavidKhanTech/SearchYum/searchyum/README.md

 # SearchYum

+Tired of never knowing about what to eat?

-Get recipes and what to eat ideas from items you have at the house.
+Get healthy recipes and Yummy food ideas from items you have at the house.

 https://davidkhantech.github.io/SearchYum/

 # Project Description

-Search Engine for recipes based on items in your fridge
+Search Engine for recipes based on items in your fridge using a recipe API and user Input.

 # API & Data Sample